How to Upgrade from Debian 8 Jessie to Debian 9 Stretch

 apt upgrade

-Change all instances of “jessie” to “stretch”.
-If you don’t like changing it one by one, then you can exit out of text editor and run the following command for batch replacement.
+Change all instances of bullseye to bookworm.
+If you don’t like changing it one by one, then you can exit out of Nano text editor (Press Ctrl+X) and run the following command for batch replacement.

-After that, update software sources and upgrade software to the latest version available in the stretch repository.
+Next, update software sources and upgrade software to the latest version available in the bookworm repository.
 This step is called minimal upgrade.

 apt update